yoyotone/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 is needed, the `'auth_token'` and `'auth_username'` data can be set to the empty string, but they cannot be omitted.

+If the client sends any BTP call that is not a Message, or sends a Message call whose primary sub-protocol is not `auth`, the server should respond with an `Error` and close the connection.

 The server responds with a `Response` or `Error` as appropriate.
 Again, the `protocolData` field there MAY be used to send additional information to the client.